kidsneuro-lab/vdjpuzzle/README.md

-# VDJPuzzle2 - README #
+## VDJPuzzle_development

+This is a private repository for VDJPuzzle development

 TCR and BCR reconstruction from scRNA-seq data

+## ToDo

+## Current version update

+* [23/08/2018] added option to start from bam files
+* [22/08/2018] changed link to download kallisto in environment file
+* [15/08/2018] kallisto quantification
+* [22/09/2018] added isotype, membrane bound and expression

 ## Setup

 Download this repository and move into the VDJPuzzle directory.

 To create the conda environment run `conda create --name vdjpuzzle --file environment-explicit.txt`.
 If you don't have conda installed, you can find it [here](https://conda.io/docs/user-guide/install/index.html).
+It is advised to use [miniconda3](https://conda.io/miniconda.html)

 Type `source activate vdjpuzzle` to activate the environment.